Discover our list of authors like Susan Mallery, whose heartwarming contemporary romance and womenâs fiction novels evoke the same emotional depth.

 6. Susan Wiggs, 1958 -

-Map of the Heart, one of Wiggsâs most celebrated novels, tells the story of widow Camille Palmer and her teenage daughter, Julie, as they journey to uncover long-buried family secrets in the south of France.
-The novel weaves a contemporary love story with a historical mystery, showcasing Wiggsâs skill at crafting intricate, emotionally resonant narratives that transport readers to another world.
+Map of the Heart exemplifies Wiggsâs approach, following widow Camille Palmer and her teenage daughter Julie as they journey to France to uncover long-buried family secrets.
+The novel seamlessly blends contemporary romance with historical mystery, showcasing Wiggsâs skill at crafting intricate, emotionally resonant narratives.

 âWhen you canât see the future, all you can do is take a step, and then another, and then another.â